 Statistical methods can be used to derive values from the measurements at the individual stations for any location in Switzerland where there is no measuring station.
 This makes it possible to create maps displaying the changes in temperature, precipitation and sunshine duration for the whole of Switzerland.
 In addition, they can be used to calculate mean values for individual areas.

 Clear signs of warming in the country as a whole

-The annual mean temperature has risen by around 2°C in Switzerland since 1864.
+The annual mean temperature has risen by around 2°C (linear trend) in Switzerland since 1864.
 This is equivalent to an increase of between 0.08 and 0.15°C per decade.
 The increase was somewhat greater north of the Alps than in the south.
 Aside from this, the annual mean values show no major geographical differences in the warming trend.
 The trend towards warmer temperatures is statistically significant in all parts of the country.
 According to current global climate research, it is clear that this trend can only be explained in terms of the human contribution to the increase in global greenhouse gas concentrations.